Special Educational Needs and Disability ( SEND) Information Report

 • SENDIASS

-1. How do we Consult parents of pupils with SEND and involve them in their child’s education?
+• How do we consult parents of pupils with SEND and involve them in their child’s education?

-Parent’s evenings are held in the autumn, spring and summer term each year.
-Throughout the year parents are welcome to meet Class Teachers and the Inclusion Manager to discuss their child’s needs.
-In the summer term parents receive their Child’s Annual School Report showing progress, attainment and future steps.
+Parents’ Evenings are held in the Autumn and Spring Term each year.
+At the Autumn meeting, Class Teachers (with the Inclusion Manager where possible) and parents meet to discuss the child’s strengths, interests and needs.
+The Spring Term meeting reviews progress so far and discusses updated outcomes to focus on.
+In the Summer Term, parents receive their child’s Annual School Report showing progress, attainment and future steps.

 Meetings are arranged between parents and professionals from external agencies who have assessed pupils, to share information and discuss the support needed by the child.

-As well as speaking to the class teacher about their child, parents can contact the Inclusion Manager in person, by phone or email.
-We have an open door policy and always make ourselves available to discuss a child’s needs.
+As well as speaking to Class Teachers about their child, parents can contact the Inclusion Manager in person, by phone or email.

 We personalise transition arrangements for pupils according to their needs.
 The types of support arranged include:

-• Visits to prior settings ( nurseries, playgroups)
+• Visits to prior settings (Nurseries, play groups, schools)

 • Meetings with parents or carers

-• Transition booklets with photos. ( copy for home and school)
+• Transition booklets with photos (copy for home and copy for school)

-• Visits to receiving school of pupils leaving St Winifred’s.
+• Inclusion Manager to visit receiving school of pupils leaving St Winifred’s.

-Class teachers and support staff ensure they know pupil’s needs and strengths and that children feel secure and know that their contributions are valued.
-Our curriculum is designed to reflect the different cultures, religions and races in our school and one which is challenging and provides enrichment.
-Pupils with SEND are taught in class with their peers and take part in extra-curricular activities.
+Our aim is to support all children to fulfil their unique potential and to become as independent in their learning as possible.
+We have very high expectations of pupils with SEND and an absolute commitment to support them in achieving their best.
+Class Teachers and Support Staff ensure they know pupils’ needs and strengths.
+Pupils with SEND will be taught in class with their peers whenever possible and will take part in extra-curricular activities.
 Some pupils with SEND will benefit from small group or individual support outside of the classroom for part of the day.
 This is planned according to pupils’ needs.

-1. How are adaptions made to the curriculum and learning environment of children with SEND?
+• How are adaptations made to the curriculum and learning environment of children with SEND?

-Continuous professional development is arranged according to the School Development plan and the needs of the pupils.
+The Inclusion Manager supports staff in planning for children with SEND.
+Continuous professional development is arranged according to the School Development Plan and needs of the pupils.
 Staff have access to a wide range of professional development opportunities to enhance their knowledge and expertise in supporting pupils with SEND.
 Training may be provided by external trainers, delivered in house, or staff may attend specific training courses run by outside agencies.

 • How are children with SEND enabled to engage in activities available to pupils in school who do not have SEND?